ibm-cloud-docs/CDN/how-to-configure-object-storage.md

   > done
 ```

-For more information on how to use Cloud Object Storage please refer to [Using CDN with Cloud Object Storage to deliver your static files faster](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-static-files-cdn#accelerate-delivery-of-static-files-using-a-cdn)
+For more information on how to use {{site.data.keyword.cloud_notm}} Object Storage please refer to [Using CDN with Cloud Object Storage to deliver your static files faster](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-static-files-cdn#accelerate-delivery-of-static-files-using-a-cdn)